Morgan Gautrat: 2019 FIFA Women's World Cup

 On May 2, 2019, Gautrat was named to the 23-player roster that would represent the United States at the 2019 FIFA Women's World Cup.
 She was regarded by many as a surprise selection for the tournament, having not been able to be with the team for about 4 months prior to the selection of the final roster.
-She failed to make an appearance in any of the teams three send off matches that were against South Africa on May 12, New Zealand on May 16, and Mexico on May 26.
+She failed to make an appearance in any of the team's three send off matches that were against South Africa on May 12, New Zealand on May 16, and Mexico on May 26.

-Gautrat made only one appearance at the 2019 FIFA Women's World Cup, where she featured in the teams second group stage match, vs Chile in Paris on June 16.
-She started and played all 90 minutes in the teams 3–0 win over the South American World Cup debutants.
-On July 7, she became a two time World Cup champion after the teams 2–0 defeat of the Netherlands in Lyon.
+Gautrat made only one appearance at the 2019 FIFA Women's World Cup, where she featured in the team's second group stage match, vs Chile in Paris on June 16.
+She started and played all 90 minutes in the team's 3–0 win over the South American World Cup debutants.
+On July 7, she became a two time World Cup champion after the team's 2–0 defeat of the Netherlands in Lyon.

-Post 2019 World Cup – Present
+Post 2019 World Cup – present

 Gautrat scored her 7th and 8th international goals in the months following the United States' 2019 FIFA Women's World Cup victory; in matches against Portugal on August 29, and Costa Rica on November 10.
 On January 17, 2020, Gautrat was not included in the United States final 20-player squad for the 2020 CONCACAF Women's Olympic Qualifying Championship that took place through February 9.
 Following that decision, Gautrat then entered a two-year long period where she was not called in to the United States national team, as she did not appear in the team for the remainder of 2020 and all of 2021.
 Subsequently, she was not chosen to represent the United States at the delayed 2020 Olympic Games in Tokyo, Japan.
 On January 13, 2022, Gautrat received a last minute call up to the team's January training camp to replace an injured Imani Dorsey.
 Following the conclusion of that camp, Gautrat was included in the United States 23-player roster for the 2022 SheBelieves Cup announced on February 3.
 She made her return to the team with a start and a 45-minute appearance in a 0–0 draw vs Czech Republic on February 17.
 Gautrat did not feature in the remainder of the tournament due to an injury, but took home the SheBelieves Cup trophy for the third time in her career following the team's 5–0 win over Iceland on February 23.